troyhart/axon-subscription-query-dispatch-intercepter-bug/README.md

 $ docker-compose up
 ```

-Then, you will need to bring up an editor that supports spring boot.
-I use Spring STS 4, but you can use whatever you
+Then, you will need to bring up an editor that supports spring boot 2 and kotlin 1.2.x.
+I use Spring STS 4 with the
-use.
-For me, I just launch the application with the `Boot Dashboard`.
+kotlin plugin (configurred for 1.2), but you can use whatever you use.
+For me, I just launch the application with
+the `Boot Dashboard`.

 Next you will point your browser to the [swagger API documentation](http://localhost:8080/swagger-ui.html)